ModelarData/ModelarDB-RS/docs/dev/README.md

 - **try** - Used as a prefix for functions and methods that return `Result` or `Option` to indicate it may return a value.
-- **normal table** A relational table that stores data directly in Apache Parquet files managed by Delta Lake and thus use the same schema at the logical and physical layer.
+- **normal table** A relational table that stores data directly in Apache Parquet files managed by Delta Lake and thus uses the same schema at the logical and physical layer.
-- **model table** A relational table that stores time series data as compressed segments containing metadata and models in Apache Parquet files managed by Delta Lake and thus use different schemas at the logical and physical layer.
+- **model table** A relational table that stores time series data as compressed segments containing metadata and models in Apache Parquet files managed by Delta Lake and thus uses different schemas at the logical and physical layer.
 - **table** A normal table or a model table, e.g., used when a function or method accepts both types of tables.

 ### Testing and Linting